eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 - `description`: The description of the configuration parameter.
 Can be shown to the end-user.
 - `dataType`: A data type hint to the client.
 Helps implementing validation of values in the front-end.
 - `isRequired`: A flag indicating whether parameter is required or not.

+#### Configuration parameter schema

+The configuration parameter schema describes parameters that the front-end needs to provide with corresponding values.
+This descriptor will help implementing a UI for the parameters.
+Use this for complex parameter descriptions use a [json-schema](#configuration-parameter-schema) and omit the list of [configuration parameter descriptors](#configuration-parameter-descriptor).
+The schema string has to comply with the [json-schema specification](https://json-schema.org/)

 #### Configuration descriptor